Trauma Healing for Women in Recovery From Addiction

 Interpersonal Trauma: Trauma as a result of an action of another like committed violence, sexual assault, or domestic abuse.

 Trauma is different for everyone individually.
 Some people may come out of a traumatic experience and never experience the effects of trauma.
 But, for those who struggle with dealing with the effects of trauma, treatment may be necessary.
-For those who have formed an addiction as a result of a traumatic experience, trauma therapy is even more important so that individual can learn to deal with the reactions to trauma without the crutch of substance abuse.
+For those who have formed an addiction as a result of a traumatic experience, trauma–based therapy is even more important so that individuals can learn to deal with the reactions to trauma without the crutch of substance abuse.

 Women enrolled in our trauma therapy programs will experience group and individual therapy that provides vital skill development for:

 Trauma healing at The Willow Place for Women involves the approach of Seeking Safety.
-This method of trauma therapy instead of utilizing narrative therapy utilizes the approach to safety.
+This method of trauma–based therapy instead of utilizing narrative therapy utilizes the approach to safety.
 Understanding, picturing, and preparing for safety measures allows patients struggling with both trauma and addiction to feel safe during treatment.
 Also, it provides women with the skills to safely cope with their reactions to trauma.
 Trauma experiences can make individuals feel unsafe, and as a result of this unsafety, prolong the effects of trauma.
 The method of Seeking Safety includes 25 coping skills for increasing safety and ensuring ways to help cope with trauma and addiction concurrently.

 Trauma therapy at Willow Place for Women specializes in introducing the correlation of addiction and trauma to each client that opts into the program.
-Understanding the effects of trauma as they relate to addiction gives a recovering addict the motivation needed to tackle the symptoms and recovery from both afflictions.
+Understanding the effects of trauma as they relate to addiction gives a recovering addict the motivation needed to tackle the symptoms and recover from both afflictions.
 You don’t have to live with the debilitating effects of both your addiction and traumatic experience.
 You can overcome them and live a life full of well-being and happiness!